Accessories for PD Patients

-Some PD healthcare teams have seen their patients make their own belts.
-If you have questions about creating a belt, or any other PD accessory, your healthcare team can help guide you so that you choose materials that are safe and comfortable.
+Some PD care teams have seen their patients make their own belts.
+If you have questions about creating a belt, or any other PD accessory, your care team can help guide you so that you choose materials that are safe and comfortable.

 Peritoneal dialysis solution cases and warmers

 PD cases and warmers are designed to keep dialysis solution safe and temperate before use.
 They are helpful for home or travel and come in hard or soft materials.
-Stickman Industries and Phipps & Bird offer bags with household power cords and a cigarette lighter plug.
+Stickman Dialysis offers bags with household power cords and a cigarette lighter plug.